EJP-ORION/OH-Surveillance-Codex/docs/3-knowledge-principle.rst

 Although many surveillance systems and data are already shared with EFSA and ECDC, there are several additional national surveillance systems that are not.
-The results from the these surveillance systems can be difficult to access as reports are often only published in the national language and not listed in scientific databases (e.g. PubMed).
+The results from these surveillance systems can be difficult to access as reports are often only published in the national language and not listed in scientific databases (e.g. PubMed).